Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 Use our Mulch Calculator to find out how much you’ll need for your next project:

 What is gardening without real-life gardening tools?
-To help them with their gardening chores, give your kids their own personal gardening tools.
+To help them with their gardening chores, give your kids their own personal gardening and hand tools.

 Give your child a smaller watering can that is made from high-quality plastic that they can easily carry around the yard.